backdrop-contrib/reftagger/README.md

 RefTagger supports a wide variety of English Bible translations as well as translations in Arabic, Czech, French, German, Greek, Hungarian, Italian, Russian and Spanish.
-While the default translation is set in the admin screen, individual references can be overridden within the text; see the wiki for more information.
+While the default translation is set in the admin screen, individual references can be overridden, for several versions (but not all) within the text; see the wiki for more information.

 The RefTagger service is provided by [Faithlife](https://faithlife.com/products/reftagger?ref=backdropcms) and includes optional integration with their [Logos Bible Software](https://www.logos.com/?ref=backdropcms).